sauravraghuvanshi/azure-docs-powershell/Az/Az.TrafficManager/Add-AzTrafficManagerEndpointConfig.md

 ### -MinChildEndpoints
 The minimum number of endpoints that must be available in the child profile in order for the Nested Endpoint in the parent profile to be considered available.
 Only applicable to endpoint of type 'NestedEndpoints'.

+### -MinChildEndpointsIPv4
+The minimum number of IPv4 (DNS record type A) endpoints that must be available in the child profile in order for the Nested Endpoint in the parent profile to be considered available.
+Only applicable to endpoint of type 'NestedEndpoints'.

+### -MinChildEndpointsIPv6
+The minimum number of IPv6 (DNS record type AAAA) endpoints that must be available in the child profile in order for the Nested Endpoint in the parent profile to be considered available.
+Only applicable to endpoint of type 'NestedEndpoints'.

 ```yaml